Gravitational waves from the fragmentation of axion-like particle dark matter: Introduction

 We estimate the size of the GW signal analytically but also perform numerical calculations of the spectrum.
 For the latter we use a modified version of the ``HLATTICE'' code~\cite{Huang:2011gf}, which has been originally designed for the GW production during preheating after inflation.

-For the simplest setups, we find strong bounds on the signal strength arising from the requirement of not overproducing the DM, consistent with common expectations~\cite{Kitajima:2018zco, Bertone:2019irm}.
+For the simplest setups, we find strong bounds on the signal strength arising from the requirement of not overproducing the DM, consistent with common expectations~\cite{Bertone:2019irm} (see also~\cite{Kitajima:2018zco}).
 Unfortunately this makes the detection of such a signal difficult.

 Remarkably, however, an extended intermediate phase of relativistic dynamics after the fragmentation allows the production of a stronger GW signal from fragmentation and, at the same time, matching the correct final abundance of DM.
 Such a long relativistic phase can be achieved, if the effective mass of the particles decreases with time.
 In that case the evolution and the consequent increase in the fluctuations starts early in the history of the Universe.
 As the GW signal is roughly proportional to the square of the density this allows for a more efficient production of GWs.
 At the same time, during the enlarged phase of relativistic evolution the density decreases faster, still allowing it to match today's energy density.
 For monodromy ALPs such a phase can be induced by ensuring a small mass near the bottom of the potential, made possible, e.g. by higher-order periodic terms in the potential.
-In particular, we find that such a GW background can possibly be explored with future experiments, including pulsar timing arrays as well as high-sensitivity space-based detectors, offering a promising probe of the properties of DM.
+In particular, we find that such a GW background can possibly be explored with future experiments, including pulsar timing arrays~\cite{Smits:2008cf,Moore:2014lga} as well as high-sensitivity space-based detectors~\cite{Crowder:2005nr,Audley:2017drz}, offering a promising probe of the properties of DM.

 Potentials that allow for a suitably small mass often also feature repulsive self-interactions, which is somewhat unusual for ALPs.
-A noteworthy qualitative change resulting from this is that, after fragmentation, a sizeable condensate re-forms.
+A noteworthy qualitative change resulting from this is that, after fragmentation, a sizeable condensate re-forms\footnote{The process of condensation in the case of repulsive interactions has been studied in~\cite{Berges:2012us, Berges:2014xea, Berges:2017ldx}}.
 We therefore have a combination of a quite homogeneous and a fragmented part of the ALP DM density.